11.5. Adding Context#

 Reference markers bring additional context to the plotting region.
 Reference points and lines that provide benchmarks, historical values, and other external information help form comparisons and interpretations.
 For example, we often add a reference line with slope 1 to a quantile-quantile plot.
 We might also add a vertical line on a time-series plot to mark a special event, like a natural disaster.

 The following example demonstrates how to add these context elements to a plot.

 The figure below shows the race times in the men’s 100-meter sprint since 1968.
 These data include only races that were electronically timed and held outdoors in normal wind conditions, and the times included are only for those runners’ that came in under 10 seconds.
 The plot is a basic scatter plot showing race time against year.
-Beginning with this plot, we augment it to create a plot featured in a 538 article about the Olympic 100-meter sprint [Planos, 2021].
+Beginning with this plot, we augment it to create a plot featured in a FiveThirtyEight article about the 100-meter sprint.

 fig = px.scatter(run, x='year', y='time', hover_name='name', width=450, height=250) fig

-When we want to prepare a plot for other people to read, we consider the plot’s takeaway message.
+When we want to prepare a plot for others to read, we consider the takeaway message.
 In this case, our main message is two-fold: the best runners have been getting faster over the past 50 years, and Usain Bolt’s remarkable record time of 9.58 seconds set in 2009 remains untouched.
 (In fact, the second-best race time also belongs to Bolt.)
-We provide context to this plot by adding a title that directly states the main takeaway, units of measurement in the y-axis label, and annotations to key points in the scatter plot, including the two best race times that belong to Usain Bolt.
+We provide context to this plot by adding: a title that directly states the main takeaway; units of measurement in the y-axis label; and annotations to key points in the scatter plot, including the two best race times that belong to Usain Bolt.
 In addition, we add a horizontal reference line at 10 seconds to clarify that only times below 10 seconds are plotted, and we use a special symbol for the world record time to draw the reader’s attention to this crucial point.